udhayd/ec2-single/README.md

 # first

-Please download the clone the release branch and execute
+Please download the code from release branch and execute below steps.

 PREQUISITES : aws cli to be installed (Or) please execute below steps from aws cloud shell .